-- a.
-Identifying inconsistencies in the EFPIA Report output, such as travelling expenses associated with services with no fees for services, or travelling expenses related to Sponsorship of cost of events without any associated registration costs; - b.
+- Identifying inconsistencies in the AIFP Report output, such as travelling expenses associated with services with no fees for services, or travelling expenses related to Individual Support without any associated registration costs; - b.
 Sample checking ToVs back to source documentation, such as signed contracts or supplier invoices; and - c.
 Tracing expected ToVs from planning documents through to the Reporting Engine; - d.
 Before the disclosure publication, reportable recipients are given the opportunity to review the ToVs associated with them, and request amendment if required.